angular-experts-io/modern-angular-workshop/exercise-architecture/README.md

 7. Back in the `main-layout.component.html` file, let's add navigation to the `home` and `product` features using the `a` element, `routerLink` and `mat-flat-button` directives (make sure they are part of the template context), the link should point to a `/<route-name>` string
 8. The running app should display two nav buttons, one for the `home` and one for the `product` feature, clicking on them should navigate to the respective feature

-## TODO 6 - Architecture validatiton
+## TODO 6 - Architecture validation

 Let's see how the architecture validation works in practice!